pandas-dev/pandas/doc/source/development/contributing.rst

 where you could start out.
 Once you've found an interesting issue, you can return here to get your development environment setup.

+When you start working on an issue, it's a good idea to assign the issue to yourself, so nobody else diplicates the work on it.
+GitHub restricts assigning issues to maintainers of the project only.
+Until recently, contributors added a comment letting others know they are working on an issue.
+But we implemented a workaround consisting of adding a comment with the exact text `take`.
+When you do it, a GitHub action will automatically assign you the issue few seconds later.
+This way, it's possible to filter the list of issues, and find only the unassigned ones.
+Work on assigned issues can be discontinued.
+Feel free to also consider assigned issues.
+Just kindly ask the current assignee if you can take an issue, if it's been inactive for some time (a week at least).

 Feel free to ask questions on the `mailing list
 <https://groups.google.com/forum/?fromgroups#!forum/pydata>`_ or on `Gitter`_.